 Think of a school backpack – frameless packs are a satchel attached to one or more (usually two) straps for carrying, making this the simplest and most popular design by measure of sales per capita.

 These types of backpacks are relatively new – being invented in the late ‘60s.
 It combines a series of complicated straps with an internal frame, which allows for a higher amount of upper body movement but reduces ventilation of the wearer.
 This is a trade off many are willing to take, and this design is becoming increasingly popular.
+One popular brand in this field is Nike.
+Nike backpacks have been researching and producing these types of bags since the ‘s70s.

 There are also a whole series of speciality backpacks for particular careers and hobbies, ranging from spelunking (where added durability is a must) to photography and electronics enthusiasts (where relatively expensive protective areas are a must).
 For these types of uses it’s best to go with a world-renowned manufacturer, like Nike, to ensure your investment lives up to it’s cost.